pankajkanani/Resume-builder/README.md

 - Runs the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## To select color-schems:

-In `/src/styles/App.scss/` choose your desired color-\*.scss file by uncommenting it, comment-out rest of the color schemes.

 ## To add more color schemes: